Ciarán Carey: Inter-provincial

-Carey also had the honour of being selected for the Munster team in the inter-provincial series of games.
+Carey was selected for the Munster team in the inter-provincial series of games.
 He first lined out for his province in 1991 as Munster faced Connacht in the decider.
 That game ended in defeat for Carey's side as the westerners won by 1–13 to 0–12.

-After being omitted in 1992 Carey was back on the team again the following year, however, Munster were defeated in the opening game.
-He failed to be selected again the following year, however, in 1995 Carey was at midfield as Munster reached the final.
-Ulster provided the opposition, however, Munster scraped a win by 0–13 to 1–9 and Carey collected a Railway Cup winners' medal.
+After being omitted in 1992 Carey was back on the team again the following year; however, Munster were defeated in the opening game.
+He was not selected again the following year; however, in 1995, Carey was at midfield as Munster reached the final.
+Ulster provided the opposition; however, Munster scraped a win by 0–13 to 1–9 and Carey collected a Railway Cup winners' medal.

 Munster retained the title in 1996 and made it three-in-a-row in 1997.
 Carey featured in both of these victories.

 After failing to make the team for three years, Carey was back with Munster for the final time in 2001.
-On that occasion Munster faced Connacht in the decider, however, the southerners had a comfortable 1–21 to 1–15 victory and Carey collected his fourth Railway Cup title.
+On that occasion Munster faced Connacht in the decider; however, the southerners had a comfortable 1–21 to 1–15 victory and Carey collected his fourth Railway Cup title.

-Management career
+Managerial career

 Early experience

 In 2007 Carey turned his hand to management when he was appointed to take over the Limerick senior camogie team.
 Success was immediate as he guided Limerick to the All-Ireland 'B' final.
 Cork were the opponents, however, the game ended in a 1–10 to 2–7 draw.
 The subsequent replay was much more conclusive as Carey's side trounced 'the Rebelettes' by 2–9 to 0–6 to take the All-Ireland 'B' title.
 Carey was later nominated for the Philips camogie manager of the year awards and, while he was expected to stay on as manager, he stepped down shortly afterwards.

 In 2007 Carey simultaneously took charge of the Tournafulla senior club hurling team, however, he left after an unsuccessful season in charge.

 In spite of leaving the posts of Limerick camogie and Tournafulla club manager, Carey returned to inter-county coaching when he was appointed manager of the Limerick under-21 hurling team in early 2008.
 His tenure in charge was not a successful one as Limerick crashed out of the provincial championship at a very early stage.
 Carey resigned as manager early in 2009 due to work commitments.

 Limerick

-In September 2010 Carey was named as a selector along with former teammates Pat Heffernan and T. J. Ryan in Dónal O'Grady's Limerick senior hurling team for 2011.
+In September 2010, Carey was named as a selector – along with former teammates Pat Heffernan and T. J. Ryan – of Dónal O'Grady's Limerick senior hurling team for 2011.

+Patrickwell (first spell)

+Carey guided Patrickswell to the 2015 Limerick SHC final.
+He then left to take over as Kerry senior manager.

 Kerry

-In October 2015, Carey was named as the new manager of the Kerry hurling team.
+In October 2015, Carey was named as the new manager of the Kerry county hurling team.

 Carey stepped down as Kerry senior hurling manager on 4 December 2016, citing increased work commitments for his decision.